-ISIS is in a long shutdown from July 2021 until Spring 2022 (for Target Station 2 instruments) and Autumn 2022 (for Target Station 1 instruments).
-We recognise that this is a long time for students not to have access to the facility (on top of the difficulties caused by the pandemic), and so we are offering support for students travelling to other neutron or muon sources over this period.
+The ISIS First Target Station (TS1) is currently undergoing refurbishment and commissioning, and has not been operational since July 2021.
+We recognise that this is a long time for students not to have access to the TS1 instruments (on top of the difficulties caused by the pandemic), and so we are offering support for students travelling to other neutron or muon sources over this period.

 Students must be participating in an approved experiment and will need to provide details of this experiment.
 Applications for funding must be made by completing an online form in advance of travel.
 Applications will be considered by one of the ISIS Science Division Heads, and students will be notified if their request for support has been approved.
 The form can be submitted once beamtime has been confirmed (along with confirmation that you will physically attend the experiment).
 Students will need to keep receipts for expenses to submit to the ISIS User Office.